curl/user-survey/Q-why-not-contribute-more.md

 Type: check-boxes
 Other: yes
 ---
-# What are the primary reasons you don't contribute more to the project?
+# What are the primary reasons you don't contribute more to the curl project?

 Mark all you think fit!